twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The program displays the "Access violation" when closing after doing some operations – the font(s) may be invalid.
 * Any glyph stored in the clipboard will have either "Glyph Contours" or "Glyph Data".
 * The menu item **Edit: Delete** is not dimmed on startup or when closing other dialogs.
-* Complete Composites (generating from `CompositeData.xml`) slows down the first time using in simple and composite glyphs.
+* Complete Composites (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time using in simple and composite glyphs.
 * Version 5.0 until 6.0 makes **Complete Composites** dimmed in empty glyphs.
 * Version 1.0 until 7.0 does not support unmapped glyph(s) or glyph(s) with Unicode SMP mapping(s) in the preview toolbar.
 * The postscript name generation and additions to preview toolbar in versions 5.0 through 6.5 only supports glyphs with a Windows Unicode BMP mapping.